sorry-app/grunt-sorry-theme-deploy/README.md

 ```

 You can also see from this config that we define the themes files as being in a directory named `src`.
 These files could be anywhere you like, but we always recommend this as a sensible default.

+#### Running The Task

+Now your options are configured your can deploy your theme to your chosen page.
+Whist you can put your page into the configuration above, to allow you to deploy to multiple pages we suggest using the command line argument `--sorry-page`

+`grunt sorry-theme-deploy --sorry-page=my-page`

 ### Alternative ways of including your Sorry credentials